scottsbaldwin/trello_lead_time/README.md

     queue_time_lists     = ['Next Up']
     cycle_time_lists     = ['In Progress', 'Testing']

+Lead time analysis can be performed on a per-label basis.
+Create an array of labels and for which you want to get the total lead time of cards with those labels.

+    finance_type_labels        = ['Feature', 'Bug']

 When analyzing the timeline of each Trello card, the gem has to find out when it was moved into a "Done" state.
 This usually is the event when the card is placed in the one of the `source_lists`, e.g. "Live (4/8)".

 You must provide a regular expression that will be compared to the names of lists a Trello card was in (at some point of its life) to identify when it was marked done.